A New Formula for Happiness

 Learn a language; play an instrument.
 It could be singing in a chorus.
 If you are not academically inclined, it doesn’t have to be academic.

-One of the challenges of being older is you can begin to feel like you don’t matter anymore.
-Because our society is constructed now in such a way that many people in this culture, as they get older, don’t find a role for themselves.
-So finding ways to feel like you matter.
+One of the challenges of being older is you can begin to feel like you don’t matter anymore, because our society is constructed now in such a way that many people in this culture, as they get older, don’t find a role for themselves.
+So, finding ways to feel like you matter.

 Rashid: Let’s say you’re receiving this wisdom too late, or what feels like too late.
 How can people with a lot of accumulated relationship regrets sort of make peace at the end of life with the relationships they maybe didn’t keep up with in the way that they wanted?
 Or they weren’t able to show love in the way that they wanted?
 Is there something that they can do to reconcile that with the other person, and perhaps with themselves as well?